Kaggle/kaggle-api/README.md

 Run the following command to access the Kaggle API using the command line:

 `pip install kaggle` (You may need to do `pip install --user kaggle` on Mac/Linux.
 This is recommended if problems come up during the installation process.)
+Installations done through the root user (i.e. `sudo pip install kaggle`) will not work correctly unless you understand what you're doing.
+Even then, they still might not work.
+User installs are strongly recommended in the case of permissions errors.

 You can now use the `kaggle` command as shown in the examples below.